isographlabs/isograph/README.md

 > Currently, `@exposeField` is only processed if it is on the Mutation type.
 But, it will be made more generally available at some point.

-Types with the `@exposeField(field: String!, path: String!, field_map: [FieldMap!]!)` directive have their fields re-exposed on other objects.
+Types with the `@exposeField(field: String!, path: String!, fieldMap: [FieldMap!]!)` directive have their fields re-exposed on other objects.
 For example, consider this schema:

 ```graphql
 input SetUserNameParams {